eclipxe13/engineworks-progress-status/README.md

 );
 ```

-## EngineWorks\ProgressStatus\Status
+### EngineWorks\ProgressStatus\Status

 This is an immutable class that stores:

-- `start` - DateTime object when the complete progress starts
+- `start` - DateTime object when the complete progress starts.
-- `current` - DateTime object to set the current (last updated) time
+- `current` - DateTime object to set the current (last updated) time.
-- `total` - count of expected tasks
+- `total` - count of expected tasks.
-- `value` - current value of the progress
+- `value` - current value of the progress.
-- `message` - current (last updated) status message
+- `message` - current (last updated) status message.

-## EngineWorks\ProgressStatus\ProgressInterface
+### EngineWorks\ProgressStatus\ProgressInterface

 This is the contract for a progress class. it contains a few methods to be implemented:

-- `getStatus` - Retrieve the current status of the progress
+- `getStatus` - Retrieve the current status of the progress.
-- `increase` - Change the message and add a value to the current status
+- `increase` - Change the message and add a value to the current status.
-- `update` - Change the full status
+- `update` - Change the full status.
-- `shouldNotifyChange` - Compare two status to know when should notify the observers
+- `shouldNotifyChange` - Compare two status to know when should notify the observers.

-## EngineWorks\ProgressStatus\Progress
+### EngineWorks\ProgressStatus\Progress

 This is a basic implementation of the `ProgressInterface` interface ready to use.
 It will notify to all the observer on any change.

 You can use this class as a template to set different ways to notify,
 just override the `shouldNotifyChange` method according to your specific needs.

-## EngineWorks\ProgressStatus\ProgressByRatio
+### EngineWorks\ProgressStatus\ProgressByRatio

 This is a specialized progress (extending `Progress` class) that notify only
 when the radio (`value` vs `total`) is modified.